-Risk and Mitigation - After performing a Level 2 Basic Assessment4, the subject tree was assessed to have an overall moderate risk rating.
-In regards to mitigating these risks, I recommend applying an approximate 25% crown reduction with the structure and canopy balance of the tree in mind (see Appendix B as well as Figure 3 below).
-This recommended pruning should be done in compliance to ANSI A300 Arboricultural Standards and will need to be applied over multiple spaced out pruning doses (taking up to 5 years) to minimize health impacts on the tree.
+Risk and Mitigation - After performing a Level 2 Basic Assessment4, the subject tree was assessed to have an overall high risk rating.
+This is likely an unacceptable risk for the City and action is suggested to reduce it.
+In regards to mitigating these risks, I present two options:

+- 1. Remove the tree and replace it with a with a healthy site adequate species. - 2.
+Applying reduction pruning, and removal pruning cut techniques (not topping) to reduce the overall canopy height and spread by about 25% (see Figure 3 and Appendix B).
+This recommended pruning should be done in compliance to ANSI A300 Arboricultural Standards and will need to be applied over multiple spaced out pruning doses (up to five years) to minimize health impacts on the tree.
 This is also recommended to allow time for interior growth to further develop and broaden the options for new branches to prune back to.
-Pruning techniques such as reduction pruning, and removal pruning cuts should be used (not topping) to achieve this overall squattier appearance and are further explained in Appendix B. The end outcome should be a reduction of mechanical stress from overextended loads and an improvement in wind penetration.
-A residual risk of "Low" should be achieved after implementing these recommended pruning strategies.
+The end outcome should be a reduction of mechanical stress from overextended loads.
+The first pruning dose should address reducing the overextended stem of concern to immediately reduce the trees' overall risk.